mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

 - copy `assets` and `banners` directories from the "gin.g-node.org/G-Node/gin-bc20:/config/gogs/public" directory to the "galleries/posters" repository, commit and push.
   - these are required for the banners on the poster topic pages and poster topic thumbnails

-- for the poster thumbnail conversion to work, you need
+- for the poster thumbnail conversion to work,
-  - imagemagick installed
+  - `imagemagick` needs to be installed
   - set the security policy to allow PDFs to be accessed by imagemagick `convert`;
   - see these threads for details [1](https://stackoverflow.com/questions/52998331/imagemagick-security-policy-pdf-blocking-conversion/53180170#53180170), [2](https://imagemagick.org/script/security-policy.php), [3](https://legacy.imagemagick.org/discourse-server/viewtopic.php?t=29653)
   - the policy file can be found by running `convert -list policy`